TTA Group’s Sustainability Materiality Assessment (2-14,3-1)

 | 3.
 Materiality Validation | 4.
 Materiality Review |

-The Group has identified 14 key material topics, covering three dimensions: environmental, social, and governance & economic aspects.
-These topics serve as a framework for managing the Group's sustainability efforts and developing a comprehensive approach to sustainability management.
-The Group has prioritized these key sustainability topics, and the resulting levels of importance for each topic are shown as follows:
+The Group has identified 14 material sustainability topics, covering 3 dimensions: environmental, social, and governance and economic.
+These topics serve as a framework for managing the Group’s sustainability efforts and developing a comprehensive approach to sustainability management.
+The Group has prioritized these material sustainability topics, and the resulting levels of importance for each topic are shown as follows:

 | Environment Dimension | Social Dimension | Governance and Economic Dimension |